alextnii/Song_Recommender_Project/README.md

 # Song Recommender Project
 Given an input playlist, output a playlist of new song recommendations!
+This is a project that I did a few years ago when I was first getting into data science.
+But I wanted to add this project now to be an example of  some of the things I worked on in my data science journey.

 ## Song Recommender Project Overview
 This project processes Spotify track data to generate feature vectors for songs and playlists.
 It uses a combination of audio features (like danceability, energy, and tempo) to recommend songs that are similar to a given playlist.
 Some key tasks include: